tehret/epll/README.txt

 './main_epll --help' list all available options.
 The multiscale version is also available using "denoising_multiscale.sh".
 An example of usage is './denoising_multiscale.sh input.png 20 output.png "-cmodel ../../models/sigma_gs_original.txt -wmodel ../../models/w_gs_original.txt"' to denoise a degraded version of input.png with an additive white Gaussian noise o stndard deviation 20, the result is available in output.png.

+4. Three models are provided with the code in the models folder.
+We provide the original grayscale model "gs_homemade" and one we trained "gs_homemade".
+These models can directly be used with color images (in this case the denoising will be channel by channel, setting the parameter -yuv to true means that the denoising is done in the YUV colorspace instead of RGB).
+We also provide a color model "color_homemade" that requires setting the parameter -psc to 3 to denoise color images.

-4. This project contains the following source files: src/main_epll.cpp src/denoising_multiscale.sh src/epll/epll.h
+5. This project contains the following source files: src/main_epll.cpp src/denoising_multiscale.sh src/epll/epll.h